7 Best Ways to Optimize your Salon Scheduling to Pump up Business Productivity

 - Take in feedback via google forms.
 After an appointment, you could send a well-curated feedback form to the client’s email address and they could fill it up at their convenient time.

-With these points in mind, you can stay on the scheduled time track and cut down on several hours of overtime, customer service agitation, and much more resulting in you staying on top of your business game.
+With these points in mind, you can stay on the scheduled time track and cut down on several hours of overtime, customer service agitation, and much more resulting in you staying on top of your business.

 6. Digitize your paperwork

 Why fall into this swarm of papers, when you can do it all digitally for a fraction of the cost.
 And guess what?
-Is more effective.
+It is more effective.